naijaping/List-newest-members/readme.txt

-== READ THIS BEFORE YOU DOWNLOAD AND INSTALL == Although this plugin is working as it should, but use at your own risk, I can not be held responsible for any damage caused to your sit.
+== READ THIS BEFORE YOU DOWNLOAD AND INSTALL == Although this plugin is working as it should, but use at your own risk, I can not be held responsible for any damage caused to your site.

 == Description ==